 Customer experience involves knowing exactly what your customers are looking for, and then working hard to provide it.

-Direct Marketing News reports, “The focus of the customer experience must be on engaging, not managing customers.”
+According to the Direct Marketing News reports, “The focus of the customer experience must be on engaging, not managing customers.”
 In other words, customer experience requires the ability to connect with customers on the basis of their needs, not manipulating customers to meet yours.
-And considering that 97% of global consumers say that customer service is very important in their choice of and loyalty to a brand, knowing what customers want must be a top priority for any ecommerce business hoping to better engage its customers.
+And considering that 97% of global consumers say that customer service is very important in their choice, knowing what customers want must be a top priority for any ecommerce business hoping to better engage its customers.

 Three Ways to Improve Customer Experience